scuamatzi/todoproject/README.md

-# TODO API with FastAPI
+# Simple TODO project using FastAPI and Jinja2

-#### Exercise from freecodecamp at youtube (FARM Stack project)
+#### Based on freecodecamp course at youtube (FARM Stack project)

-Simple TODO Project.
 The backend was created following the tutorial from freecodecamp using FastAPI.
 After that, I modify it to use mongodb.
 It can run completely on AWS Lambda for testing.
+The frontend was made using Jinja2

 https://youtu.be/OzUzrs8uJl8